 The largest religious monument in the world, Angkor Wat is one of Cambodia’s treasures and archaeological gems.
 It is designated a UNESCO World Heritage Site in 1992.
-Angkor Wat attracts millions of tourists every year, and the temple literally make people go wow.
-When you visit Cambodia, Angkor Wat is must-see site.
-Angkor Wat was built in the first half of the 12th century in the reign of King Suryavarman II, which dedicated to Hindu religion.
+Angkor Wat attracts millions of tourists every year, and the temple literally makes people go wow.
+When you visit Cambodia, Angkor Wat is a must-see site.
+Angkor Wat was built in the first half of the 12th century in the reign of King Suryavarman II, which dedicated to the Hindu religion.
 Angkor Wat occupies a rectangular area of approximately 208 hectares (500 acres).
 It was built to the model the universe, tallest tower of Angkor Wat represented Mount Meru.
-Bas reliefs that were carved on the wall in the temple featuring a lot of legendary stories, which includes the Battle of Kurukshetra, the Churning of the Ocean of Milk, wars between the Khmers and its enemies etc, offer you insights into the extraordinary history of Khmer Empire.
-Furthermore, there are a lot of sculptures, devatas and statues, which are the symbols of Hinduism.
+Bas reliefs that were carved on the wall in the temple featuring a lot of legendary stories, which includes the Battle of Kurukshetra, the Churning of the Ocean of Milk, wars between the Khmers and its enemies, etc, offer you insights into the extraordinary history of Khmer Empire.
+Furthermore, there are a lot of sculptures, devatas, and statues, which are the symbols of Hinduism.

 The central tower of Angkor is 699 feet high, which makes it the perfect spot to admire the sunrise.
 I recommend you to rise early in order to enjoy the most breath-taking sunrise of your life.
-Angkor Wat and other temples in Cambodia are one of the main reasons you should visit Cambodia and it is going to give you unforgettable experiences.
+Angkor Wat and other temples in Cambodia are some of the main reasons you should visit Cambodia and it is going to give you unforgettable experiences.

 Angkor Thom (Bayon) – Siem Reap